 Public Health helps child care centres manage instances of increased illness in their centres by providing best practice recommendations and resources on infection control measures to minimize the spread of illness.

 Reporting increased illness

 When your child care centre has an increase in the number of children absent due to illness, above what you would expect, start a line list and phone Public Health at 1-800-265-7293 ext.
 4752.

-Case definition for illness: 2 or more ipisodes of diarrhea/watery stool or vomiting within a 24-hour period OR 1 epidose of diarrhea/watery stool and 1 episode of vomiting with a 24-hour period
+Case definition for illness: 2 or more episodes of diarrhea/watery stool or vomiting within a 24-hour period OR 1 episode of diarrhea/watery stool and 1 episode of vomiting with a 24-hour period

 Public Health will review your reported illnesses, and advise you on maintaining surveillance, exclusion of ill children, increased cleaning and disinfection, and communication with staff and parents.
 We will email resources to you to help you manage the increased illnesses at your child care centre to prevent further spread of illness in the centre.